Credit Learning Hub

 Age 18–21: foundation stage

 At this stage, the main job is not optimization.
 It is proof of control.
-A strong profile at 18 to 21 usually comes from one reliable account, on-time payments, and low drama.
+A strong file at 18 to 21 usually comes from one reliable account, on-time payments, and low utilization volatility.
 Thin-file users do not need complexity.
 They need consistency.

 The most common mistake here is confusing access with readiness.
-A new card limit is not proof that your system is working.
-What matters is whether statement timing, spending categories, and due-date protection are already stable.
+A higher limit or a second product is not evidence that your system is stable.
+What matters is whether statement timing, small routine purchases, and due-date protection are already boring and reliable.

 Age 22–25: build-and-protect stage

-This stage usually adds first full-time income, more independent rent decisions, and higher social or commuting costs.
+This stage usually adds first full-time income, more independent rent decisions, and higher commuting or social costs.
 The risk shifts from “no history” to “too much variance.”
 People can earn more but still weaken their file if lifestyle costs rise faster than discipline.

 Age 26–30: strategic readiness stage